summeroff/wmd_glitch/README.md

 ## Repository Structure

-*   `book-part1.tex`: LaTeX source file for Part 1.
-*   `book-part2.tex`: LaTeX source file for Part 2.
+*  LaTeX sources
-*   `lore_summary.txt`: A text file containing a more detailed summary of the story's lore and background information.
+*  A text file containing a more detailed summary of the story's lore and background information.
-*   `README.md`: This file, providing an overview of the project.
+*  Release scripts

 ## License